cs456s25/labs/lab03/lab03_description.md

 4. It may be easier to turn in the verilog as a screen capture also to maintain the legibility and formatting.

 # Submission Details
 Today's lab will be a pdf report submitted to Canvas.
-Ideally you will submit your modified verilog, a schematic, a timing diagram that tests all four gates, and a picture of your board with a person pressing the buttons and showing the correct output for all gates for one set of inputs.
+The goal is to build a 2-1 multiplexor and 1-bit full adder to use in a provided top design and make sure it works on the board.
+You will submit your verilog, a schematic, a timing diagram for the mux and adder, a timing diagram for the top design, and two pictures of your board with a person pressing the buttons and showing the correct output on the LEDS for one set of inputs with SWITCH[0] = 1 and another with SWITCH[0] = 1.

 Today's lab will be graded as follows:
 0. (0 pts) Formatting with team names on top right hand side with title of assignment immediately underneath and all right justified.
 Each picture clearly labeled.
 Will subtract points if needed.
-1. (3 pts) Structural verilog, schematic, and timing diagram with provided test bench for a 2-1 multiplexor.
+1. (3 pts) Structural verilog, schematic, and timing diagram with provided testbench for a 2-1 multiplexor.
-2. (3 pts) Structural verilog, schematic, and timing diagram with provided test bench for a 1-bit adder.
+2. (3 pts) Structural verilog, schematic, and timing diagram with provided testbench for a 1-bit adder.
-3. (2 pts) Timing diagram using lab03_top and provided test bench.
+3. (2 pts) Timing diagram using lab03_muxadd and provided testbench.
 4. (2 pts) Two pictures of correct board output a) with SWITCH[0] on and b) with SWITCH[1] off.

 # Learning outcomes
 1. Increasing familiarity with Vivado project creation, simulation, and downloading to the board.
 2. Reinforcement of basic circuit design using gates and creating modules to use in larger design.
-3. Experience with using a testbench.
+3. Experience with using a testbench to test circuits and generate timing diagrams.

-# Submission Details
-Today's lab will be a pdf report again submitted to Canvas.
-You will submit 2 designs: a straight forward circuit from a boolean logic expression and a one-bit full adder.
-Today's lab will be graded as follows:
-1. logic expression design (verilog for combo_eq, circuit screen capture, timing diagram screen capture): 6 pts
-2. adder design(verilog for full_adder and full_adder_tb, circuit screen capture, timing diagram screen capture): 4 pts

-It is useful to finish these designs as they are a part of later projects and labs.
-It may be easier to turn in the verilog as a screen capture also to maintain the legibility and formatting.

 ## Project creation
 Start the project